supertone-inc/supertone-ts/examples/README.md

-# supertone Examples
+# @supertone/supertone Examples

-This directory contains example scripts demonstrating how to use the supertone SDK.
+This directory contains example scripts demonstrating how to use the @supertone/supertone SDK.

 ## Prerequisites